NeXt-Warning-System/project/updates/week4.md

 * External User research session to gather feedback about the subsciption service prototype
 * Further prioritisation of user stories
 * Building up the backlog of user stories in Jira
+* Creating the artefacts for local development of the 4 subsystems using Docker
+* Creating the Continuous Integration and Continuous Deployment (CI/CD) development pipelines in the using Github Actions

 ## What we’re planning for next week